QubesOS/qubesos.github.io/README.md

 ### Podman Compose

-These instructions have been tested on a Fedora 33 qube.
-Podman is not available in Debian 10.
-You must use a Fedora-based machine or Debian 11.
+These instructions have been tested on a Fedora 36 qube.

 1. Install `podman` and `podman-compose`.